Battle of Grand Pré: Aftermath

-After the cease-fire, both sides agreed to terms that allowed the British to return to Annapolis Royal.
-The 350 British in the stone house were allowed to keep their arms and march back to Annapolis Royal while the French retained the British troops captured in the fighting as well as the two supply sloops.
-The British marched away with full honours of war as article 3 of the capitulation stated: "That the troops of his most Christian Majesty shall be drawn up in two ranks with rested firelocks and that the troops of his Britannic Majesty should march thro them with all the military Honours of War with drums beating and colours flying."
+After the cease-fire, both sides agreed to terms that allowed the New Englanders to return to Annapolis Royal.
+The 350 soldiers in the stone house were allowed to keep their arms and march back to Annapolis Royal while the French kept prisoners of war captured in the fighting as well as the two supply sloops.
+The New Englanders marched away with full honours of war as article 3 of the capitulation stated: "That the troops of his most Christian Majesty shall be drawn up in two ranks with rested firelocks and that the troops of his Britannic Majesty should march thro them with all the military Honours of War with drums beating and colours flying."
 The six-day march back through deep snow, unassisted by snowshoes, caused the New Englanders to suffer "extreme fatigues, excessive colds, and difficulties we laboured under through our men into violent fevers and fluxes at their return by which means we lost one hundred and fifty more."
 The French later retired from Grand-Pré, initially to Noel, Nova Scotia (in the Cobequid region), taking with them prisoners of war as well as both French and New England wounded.
 The more severely wounded were left under the care of the Acadians at Grand Pré.
 Some of the prisoners would be released to the New Englanders in the spring, while the others were sent to Québec and then to Boston.

 The battle slowed the British advance to occupy the head of the Bay of Fundy.
 The New Englanders returned to Grand Pré shortly after, in March, 1747.
 They took possession of the stone house and required the Inhabitants to renew their "promise of a faithful obedience to the English Government."
 They also sailed to Pisiguit where they burned, while under fire by Acadians, a vessel the Canadian troops had used when they withdrew from Minas.
 The area remained embroiled in conflict during Father Le Loutre's War (see Siege of Grand Pre).
 British forces did not advance farther into the Fundy basin until three years later when, in the aftermath of the Battle at Chignecto and the aftermath of the war in general, the British Army built Fort Lawrence.
 Both Nicolas Antoine II Coulon de Villiers and Louis de la Corne, Chevalier de la Corne were awarded the Order of Saint Louis from the King of France for their participation in the battle.